 Arrive at Gent-Sint-Pieters, take Tram 1 directly to Korenmarkt.
-Begin your exploration on foot along the picturesque Graslei and Korenlei.
+Commence your exploration on foot along the picturesque Graslei and Korenlei.
 Visit Saint Nicholas' Church, the Belfry (ascend for views), and Saint Bavo's Cathedral (including the Ghent Altarpiece).

 Enjoy lunch at a traditional Flemish restaurant near the historic center.
 Explore Gravensteen Castle, immersing yourself in its middle ages history.
-Stroll through the charming, cobbled streets of Patershol, known for its atmosphere.
+Wander through the charming, cobbled streets of Patershol, known for its atmosphere.
 Enjoy dinner at one of Patershol's excellent restaurants or find a cozy spot along the canals.
 Consider a traditional Belgian beer at a local pub.

-Make the most of your time in Ghent with these structured plans.
+Maximize your time in Ghent with these structured plans.

 Ghent can accommodate various budget levels with smart planning.